Wilfred Madius Tangau: Prior to politics

 Shortly after graduating from UPM, Tangau was sent to Japan for a four-month training stint in various research institutions.
 Upon returning to Sabah in 1985 he assisted Parti Bersatu Sabah (PBS) as a backroom boy to form the new Sabah government.
 He joined the newly set up Institute for Development Studies (IDS) Sabah as a research associate, and served for nine years until 1994.

 When BN toppled PBS in 1994, Tangau assisted leaders who left the party to form Parti Demokratik Sabah (PDS).
 For the next five years Tangau served as the Chief Executive Officer at the Institute for Indigenous Economic Progress (INDEP) Sabah, a think-tank set established by PDS.
 The objective of INDEP was to engage Pasokmomogun community groups in Sabah in policymaking and assist UPKO leaders in decision-makings.

-Tangau was appointed as Chairman of several federal agencies and state linked companies such as Sabah Cultural Board (LKNS, Forest Plantation Development Sdn.
-Bhd., Malaysian Timber Industrial Board (MTIB) and Asian Supply Sdn.
-Bhd.(ASB) Tangau was also on the board of Suria Capital Berhad, Sabah Energy Corporation Sdn.
+Tangau also served as chairman of several federal agencies and state linked companies such as the Sabah Cultural Board (LKNS), Forest Plantation Development Sdn.
+Bhd., Malaysian Timber Industrial Board (MTIB) and Asian Supply Base Sdn Bhd (ASB).
+In addition, Tangau once also sat on the boards of Suria Capital Berhad and Sabah Energy Corporation Sdn.
 Bhd.

 Political career

-In the 1999 state elections in Sabah, 10 of the 12 PDS candidates who contested were defeated.
+During the 1999 state elections in Sabah, 10 of the 12 PDS candidates who contested were defeated.
 Due to this devastating defeat Tangau was requested by the party leadership to contest in the 1999 parliamentary general election, effectively thrusting him from backroom boy to mainstream politics.

 Tangau was elected as the Member of Parliament for Tuaran for the first time in November 1999 and again in 2004.
 He did not contest in the 12th Malaysian Parliament to make way for then UPKO deputy president Datuk Wilfred Bumburing to contest.

 In the 13th General Elections held in 2013 he was once again elected as the Member of Parliament for Tuaran and won by a majority of over 5,000 votes.

 Tangau has been involved in UPKO since the party's early days.
 Shortly after he was first elected as an MP he became the Information Chief.
 He was then appointed the secretary general in 2002.

 In 2012 the deputy president post fell vacant when Datuk Wilfred Bumburing quit UPKO to join the Opposition Pakatan Rakyat coalition.
 Tangau was elected the deputy president in October 2013, beating Datuk Dr Ewon Ebin, UPKO vice-president, with a slim majority.

 In March 2014 the founding president Tan Sri Bernard Dompok stepped down, nearly 10 months after he lost the Penampang parliamentary seat in the last general election.
 Since then Tangau has been serving as the Acting President of UPKO until he won the president post uncontested at the party triennial general meetings on 24 September 2018.